How to Craft Kickass Heroes & Superbad Villains:

-Patti M. Hall is a writer, booksmith, memoir coach and publishing manager for extraordinary leaders, influencers and transformational coaches.
+Patti M. Hall is a writer, book builder, memoir coach and publishing manager for extraordinary leaders, influencers and transformational coaches.
 An experienced non-fiction and memoir editor, and sought-after ghostwriter, Patti has shepherded two dozen books to publication in both traditional and self-publishing.
-She is the creator of The Story House, an exclusive memoir mastermind, the curated content from which will be published in Book Blueprints in fall 2021.
+She is the creator of The Story House, an exclusive memoir mastermind.
 Patti is the author of Loving Large: a mother’s rare disease memoir, published in 2020.

 Self-editing Tips, Tricks, Techniques:

 Self publishing may be an inexpensive way to publish a book, but without a thorough proofread and good editing it can turn out to be an embarrassing disaster.
 Save much of the cost of publishing your manuscript by using your talents as a self editor.
 Because editing fees can be expensive, my intention is to give you, as a writer, sufficient skills to do a good edit on any manuscript in any genre.

 - When to self edit